 The theory they use is that only living tissue can travel back in time.
 A deleted scene from the 2nd film indicates that the T1000 traveled back in a sack of living flesh and cut its way free before killing the cop.
 One inconsistency is a scene originally in the script for the first film indicates that Kyle Reese's partner, who travels back with him, gets fused into a fire escape and is instantly killed.
 Though as this is removed from the film it doesn't much affect the time portal energy cutting through things in the 2nd film.

-In The Film of the BookThe Time Machine (2002), the Time Traveler discovers that he cannot change the past since it would create a Temporal Paradox.
-Then he goes even further into the future only to see the Morlocks victorious over the Eloi and afterward returns to the year 802701 to successfully defeat the Morlocks.
+In The Film of the BookThe Time Machine (2002), the Time Traveler discovers that he cannot change any part of the past that would interfere with him creating the Time Machine, since it would create a Temporal Paradox.
+He can interfere with other matters, such as when he goes even further into the future only to see the Morlocks victorious over the Eloi, and afterward returns to the year 802701 to successfully defeat the Morlocks.

 James P Hogan had a solution in Thrice Upon a Time.
 The prospective time traveler induces a grandfather paradox.
 The universe doesn't abhor it or disallow it or anything, but simply plays out the umpteen zillion iterations of the events in question.
 A leads to B leads to Not-A leads to Not-B leads to A leads to B...
 It should go on forever, but on each run-through, quantum randomness causes things to be very, very slightly different (an atom decays or not, a pair of colliding air particle zig instead of zag) totally regardless of anything the time traveler does.
 Normally they won't make any difference whatsoever, but after a few million or trillion iterations, the randomness happens to align in such a way that it breaks the paradox (i.e., kills his wife in a new way) and lets the timeline continue past it.
 What we the audience see is merely the "final cut" version of history, the one that didn't get stuck in an endless loop.